 All 6th through 12th grade students have access to XELLO.
 XELLO, along with the students school counselor, helps students explore careers and helps them make valuable decisions about their future.

-To log in students should be logged into their school email account and then can use the following link to enter XELLO:
+To log in, students should be logged into their school email account and then use the following link to enter XELLO.

 The OOH features career guidance for a number of occupations such as carpentry, teaching, and veterinary science.

-PSAT/NMSQT INFORMATIONThe PSAT is the first college entrance exam most students take.
-Students typically take this test in fall of their Junior year (some students take it both in the fall of Sophomore and fall of Junior year).
+PSAT/NMSQT INFORMATION The PSAT is the first college entrance exam most students take.
+Students typically take this test in fall of their Junior year.
+This exam is the only way students can qualify for the National Merit Scholarship Program.

 SAT TEST REGISTRATION INFORMATION